PersianToolkit/BootstrapRTL/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://persiantoolkit.github.io/BootstrapRTL/>.
-The docs may also be run locally.
+BootstrapRTl's documentation, included in this repo in the root directory, publicly hosted on GitHub Pages at <https://persiantoolkit.github.io/BootstrapRTL/>.

 ### Documentation for previous releases